francois-berder/iot-heater/heater_firmware/README.md

 ## Requirements

-[arduino-cli](https://github.com/arduino/arduino-cli) is used to compile and upload binary to the ESP8266.
+[arduino-cli](https://github.com/arduino/arduino-cli) is used to compile and upload binary to the ESP8266 if you are using the Makefile.
+If you are using the Arduino IDE, you can skip this step.

 Run the following command to install arduino-cli: